14 Mar How to become a music photographer

 And in the end

-These are the main things that I did, and although I never got any paid work out of it, that didn’t matter as that wasn’t my goal.
+These are the main things that I did to become a music photographer, and although I never got any paid work out of it, that didn’t matter as that wasn’t my goal.
 What I did get out of it was lots and lots of free gigs, amazing after parties, and a lifetime of unforgettable rock and roll experiences that I could never write about on here!

 I have a huge stash of memorabilia, signed this, that, and the other and passes and set lists are framed all over my room.
 I also got out of the whole experience a shitty little website that I built myself to show off my own photos.
 That in itself gives me such a sense of pride and achievement.
 Of course, I also learned loads of coding, SEO and digital marketing skills during building and maintaining my website, which now help with this new site.